NexExMachina/Nginx-Grafana-InfluxDB-Script/README.md

 - This will create a 12-week Retention Policy, along with a 24-hour Shard Group Duration as per the Rust Server Metrics recommendations.

 **What happens when my SSL certificate expires?**
-- This script auto-creates a cronjob to attempt certificate renewal every day at 23:00, and restart Nginx..
+- You will need to run the `certrenew.sh` file that is created every 2-3 months.
+If you fail to do so, your certificate will lapse and you will receive errors.

 **How do I uninstall all of this?**
 - You can run the uninstaller script by executing this command **IN THE SAME LOCATION YOU RAN THE INSTALLER**: `bash <(curl -s https://raw.githubusercontent.com/lilciv/Nginx-Grafana-InfluxDB-Script/main/nginx-grafana-influx-uninstall.sh)`